 7. There's no need to make lawn maintenance and elaborate gardens such a competitive spiral that people really don't enjoy their back yards.
 A little friendly keeping up with the Joneses is good for the neighborhood, but once it begins to become even a little bit serious, it could be time for someone who is a natural leader to call a halt.

-Below is a form where you can share your ordinary and extraordinary before and after photos, or your stories of what cleaning up an alley did or didn't do for the neighborhood.
-We have a few more suggestions after the form.
+Below is a form where you can share your ordinary and extraordinary before and after photos, or your stories of what alley clean up did or didn't do for your block or the neighborhood.
+If we accept your story, which we will if it is understandable to others, it will be published as a web page that you can use in social media or publicity for your neighborhood.
+You can remain anonymous if you like.

 Have you done an alley clean up, or even converted your alley to a different use?
 Tell us how you assembled the crew, what you did, and your best alley clean up tips.
 Why did you do the project--safety, appearance, cleanliness, or other?
 Would you do it again?
 What advice can you offer?